A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

-Let the electron mass undergo a rescaling $m_e^2\rightarrow m_e^2[1+\Delta_e(m_e,\mc{E})]$, resulting in some rescaling $(1+\varepsilon)$ of $k_1^{(e)}$.
+This rescaling of electron mass results in turn in some rescaling $(1+\varepsilon)$ of $k_1^{(e)}(\mc{E})$.
 As the real and imaginary components of $\exp(\rmi\theta_\ell)$ are both negative, the increase in the real component of $[v_1v_1^\dagger]_{12}$ associated with this correction will decrease the magnitude of $\theta_\ell$.
-However, the electron mass is one of the fixed input parameters to the model, and consequently this rescaling (and its associated effect on $\theta_\ell$) must be offset by a decrease in magnitude of the associated energy scale $\EQL{2}$ \{and thus of $\bigl[m_e^{(0)}\bigr]^2$\} corresponding to multiplication by $(1+\varepsilon)^{-1}$.
-If this value is pulled out as an independent factor, in the electron mass diagram it cancels with the $(1+\varepsilon)$ arising from the electron mass rescaling, leaving $m_e$ and $k_1$ unchanged (and eliminating any need to evaluate colour effects from this sector).
-However, for the muon and the tau it may be seen as a rescaling of $k_2^{(e)}$ or $k_3^{(e)}$ respectively by a factor of $(1+\varepsilon)^{-1}$.
+However, by choice of gauge in \sref{sec:gss} the electron mass is one of the fixed input parameters to the model, and consequently this rescaling (and its associated effect on $\theta_\ell$) must be offset by a decrease in magnitude of the associated energy scale $\mc{E}_0$ \{and thus of $\bigl[m_e^{(0)}\bigr]^2$\} corresponding to multiplication by $(1+\varepsilon)^{-1}$.
+If this value is pulled out as an independent factor, in the electron mass diagram it cancels with the $(1+\varepsilon)$ arising from the electron mass rescaling, leaving $m_e$ and $k_1^{(e)}(\mc{E})$ unchanged (and eliminating any need to evaluate colour effects from this sector).
+However, for the muon and the tau it may be seen as a rescaling of $k_2^{(e)}(\mc{E})$ or $k_3^{(e)}(\mc{E})$ respectively by a factor of $(1+\varepsilon)^{-1}$.
 To elucidate the effect of this scaling factor on $\theta_\ell$, restore colour neutrality by likewise holding the muon and tau masses fixed, corresponding to enacting a transformation

-The leading colour effect arising from this transformation is equivalent to a rescaling of $k_3^{(e)}$ (which generates the leading correction to $\theta_\ell$) by $(1+\varepsilon)$ and is therefore associated with an \emph{increase} in the magnitude of $\theta_\ell$.
+The leading colour effect arising from this transformation is equivalent to a rescaling of $k_3^{(e)}(\mc{E})$ (which generates the leading correction to $\theta_\ell$) by $(1+\varepsilon)$ and is therefore associated with an \emph{increase} in the magnitude of $\theta_\ell$.
 The rescaling of the muon term is by the same factor.
-This multiplier is independent of the existing muon and tau corrections, having its origins on the real rather than the imaginary portion of $\Keij{12}$, and therefore must be evaluated as a separate correction to $\theta_\ell=-3\pi/4$ rather than being conflated into a single term (as was possible for the muon and tau channels by their linearity on the imaginary component).
-This correction acts on both the muon and the tau channel to yield
+This multiplier is independent of the existing muon and tau corrections, having its origins on the real rather than the imaginary portion of $\Keij{12}$, and therefore must be evaluated as a separate correction to $\theta_\ell:=-3\pi/4$ rather than being conflated into a single term (as was possible for the muon and tau channels by their linearity on the imaginary component).
+In effect this correction acts on both the muon and the tau channel to yield